OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 You touch a willing creature.
 The target gains a flying speed of 60 feet for the duration.
 When the spell ends, the target falls if it is still aloft, unless it can stop the fall.

-**_At Higher Levels._** When you cast this spell using a spell slot of 4th level or higher, you can target one additional creature for each slot level above 3rd.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 4th level or higher, you can target one additional creature for each slot level above 3rd.

 ##### Fog Cloud